Spencer Steer Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.58).
+- The Diamondbacks have the 24th-ranked team ERA across all league pitching staffs (4.58).

-- Diamondbacks pitchers combine to allow 116 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Diamondbacks rank 19th in baseball in home runs given up (119 total, 1.2 per game).

+- Ruiz starts for the first time this season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.